 With this question from a variety of questions in a job interview, the interviewer wants to know what are your actions and how do you control yourself when unpleasant events occur in a row?

 Since this question is related to interview behavioral questions, you can answer this question with the Star technique.
 So you have to tell a story from your previous experiences.
 A story that introduces you to your hero and shows you how to solve this problem in the past.
-That’s really what they want to hear.
+That is what they really want to know and hear.

 19) Tell us about times when you had a problem with your supervisor?